HerrTaeubler/Win11-privacy-tool/README.md

 - Automatically blocks known tracking and telemetry domains
 - Creates backups of your existing hosts file
 - Updates DNS cache after modifications
-- Adds over 100,000 known tracking domains to your hosts file

 The blocklist is sourced from: https://github.com/hagezi/dns-blocklists